Before the Program Starts

 Step 3: Create Your Program Vault

 Click "Create new vault."
-You'll see fields for a vault name and location — fill those in using the instructions below, then click Create.
+You'll see fields for a vault name and location.
+Read everything below before you click Create.

 Vault name: Something simple — AI-Training, your program name, or whatever makes sense.